pgpkeys-eu/pgpkeys-eu.github.io/docs/scratchpad/grease.md

 (+) The use of PGP-GREASE code points in these registries is not currently specified, however the code points will be reserved for consistency.
 (++) The Secret Key Encryption registry automatically contains all entries from the Symmetric Key Algorithms registry.

+Due to the smaller range of packet type code points available, most of these values cannot be used as PGP-GREASE packet types.
+A Marker packet SHOULD be used instead.

 Note that the [OpenPGP Interoperability Test Suite](https://tests.sequoia-pgp.org/#Detached_signatures_with_unknown_packets) currently uses signature version 23 as a de-facto GREASE code point.

 ### Extended Code Points